Restorative Yoga

 Taking into account each practitioner’s personal anatomical structure and alignment, restorative yoga is suitable for adults of all ability levels, races, genders, religions, sexual orientations, and national origins.

-Elizabeth Durso is a classically trained dancer and has been practicing yoga and meditation since 2005.
-She received her Yoga Teacher Certification in 2011 and has been teaching in schools, studios, businesses, homes, and online for over a decade.
-Through this unique offering, Elizabeth hopes to inspire a love of mindful movement and meditation with practitioners, around the world.
+Elizabeth Durso, ERYT 500, is a classically trained dancer and has been practicing yoga and meditation since 2005.
+She has been teaching in schools, studios, businesses, homes, and online for over a decade and enjoys customizing connections for each client’s unique needs.
+Through this unique offering, Elizabeth hopes to inspire a personalized love of Mindful Movement & Meditation with families, friends, practitioners, and students around the world.